Emil Kolben would be amazed

 Not even as long ago as at the end of the nineteenth and the beginning of the twentieth century, Vysočany was an idyllic village.
 Balabenka, Hytlovka, Krocínka, Fleišnerka and Jetelka… if the people from any of the Vysočany farmsteads had work in Prague and wanted to walk, the journey would take an hour.

-Those who stayed at home often worked at one of the local workshops, the sugar refinery or brewery.
-In 1896, Emil Kolben came and changed the fate of the village when he founded a company called Kolben a spol., An electrical factory in Prague-Vysočany.
+Those who stayed at home often worked in one of the local craft workshops, a sugar factory or a brewery.
+In 1896, however, Emil Kolben intervened in the fate of the village when he founded a company called Kolben a spol., An electrical factory in Prague-Vysočany.

 Emil Kolben was one of the most important Czech electrical engineers and entrepreneurs in the first half of the 20th century.

 From a pin to a train engine

 The close relationship between ČKD and Vysočany ended in the 1990s, when the local industry was gradually phased out.
 Today, only a street and a Metro station bearing his name remind us of the legendary industrialist.
 Soon, however, his name will be borne by the whole new district, which will commemorate Kolben's work in the field of electrical engineering and the troubled fate of his entire family.